microsoft/ADBench/docs/cpp/Modules.md

 	add_subdirectory ("YourModule")
 	```
 3. <span id="itest-implementation"> For each objective create a class implementing ITest<TInput,TOuput> interface where T is an objective type (GMM, BA etc.). *TInput* and *TOutput* are input and output types specific for the objective.
 They are defined in the file "../../shared/TData.h" (the path is relative to the directory of your module).
-	 - virtual void prepare(TInput&& input) - should load input struct into module memory
+	 - virtual void prepare(TInput&& input) - converts the input data from the format in which it is provided by the calling benchmark runner into the format optimized for use with the tested AD framework.
+It also allocates memory for internal buffers and results structure.
-	 - virtual  void  calculate_objective(int times) - should cyclically compute objective for *times* times
+	 - virtual  void  calculate_objective(int times) - repeatedly computes one of the objective functions given number of times, saving results into a pre-allocated internal structure.
-	 - virtual  void  calculate_jacobian(int times)  - should cyclically compute derivatives of an objective function for *times* times
+	 - virtual  void  calculate_jacobian(int times)  - repeatedly computing a derivative of one of the objective functions given number of times, saving results into a pre-allocated internal structure.
-	 - virtual TOutput output() - should return results of calculation via struct of TOutput  type
+	 - virtual TOutput output() - convertes internally saved outputs into the format specified by the runner.
 	</span>

 4. For each class add an exported factory function just below class implementation as follows: